Which of the following best describes a characteristic of nervous... | Channels for Pearson+

 Step 1: Begin by identifying the primary function of nervous tissue.
 Nervous tissue is specialized for communication within the body, primarily through the conduction of electrical impulses.

 Step 2: Compare the given options to the known characteristics of nervous tissue.
-For example, nervous tissue does not contract to produce movement; this is a characteristic of muscle tissue.
+Eliminate options that do not align with its primary function.

-Step 3: Eliminate the option that states nervous tissue primarily stores energy in the form of fat.
-This is a characteristic of adipose tissue, not nervous tissue.
+Step 3: Evaluate the first option, 'It primarily functions in contraction and movement.'
+This describes muscle tissue, not nervous tissue.

-Step 4: Consider the option that mentions structural support and protection for organs.
-This is a characteristic of connective tissue, such as bone or cartilage, not nervous tissue.
+Step 4: Evaluate the third option, 'It stores large amounts of triglycerides.'
+This describes adipose tissue, which is specialized for energy storage, not nervous tissue.

-Step 5: Conclude that the correct description of nervous tissue is its specialization for the conduction of electrical impulses, which aligns with its role in transmitting signals throughout the body.
+Step 5: Evaluate the fourth option, 'It forms the outer protective layer of the body.'
+This describes epithelial tissue, which forms protective barriers, not nervous tissue.
+The correct answer is the second option: 'It is specialized for the conduction of electrical impulses.'

 Watch next